 Based in Bowling Green, Ohio, Dave Herdan is a saxophonist focused on performance and education.
 Herdan is currently an adjunct faculty member at Terra State Community College, teaching Applied Saxophone, Clarinet, and Jazz/Contemporary Music.
 He earned his Master’s Degree in Music Performance- Jazz Studies at Bowling Green State University, and his Bachelor’s Degree in Instrumental Music Education at the University of Wisconsin- River Falls.
 Dave Herdan has taught private lessons and has directed numerous jazz ensembles.
 He has also taught at a number of music camps, and has performed as a featured soloist and guest clinician with ensembles across the Midwest.
 This diverse saxophonist has performed alongside artists such as Jimmy Heath, Ernie Watts, Mike Stern, Bobby Vee, Cloud Cult, The Shirelles, The Crickets, and Tim Hagans, among others.
 Herdan actively performs in the Toledo/Sandusky, Ohio and Minneapolis/Saint Paul, Minnesota metro areas.
 He is a member of the Jazz Education Connection of Ohio, National Association for Music Education, Minnesota Music Educators Association, Wisconsin Music Educators Association, and the North American Saxophone Alliance.

-Paul Krasin is a music teacher in Hudson, WI, where he has been teaching for 7 years.
-Over the past 7 years he has taught middle school band lessons as well as elementary general music.
+Paul Krasin is a music teacher in Hudson, WI.
+Over the past 8 years he has taught middle school band lessons as well as elementary general music.
 Krasin received his Bachelor of Music Education from the University of Wisconsin-River Falls in 2006.
-During his time at UWRF, he was a very active trumpet player in Wind Ensemble, Jazz Band, Brass Ensemble, and Trumpet Ensemble.
+During his time at UWRF, he was a very active trumpet player in Wind Ensemble, Brass Ensemble, Trumpet Ensemble, Brass quintet, and the UWRF Jazz Band which performed with the Minnesota Orchestra in their Swinging Nutcracker concerts.

 Melissa Morey is a free-lance professional horn player, teacher, and singer, who holds a Master of Music degree in horn performance and pedagogy from the University of Wisconsin-Madison where she studied with Douglas Hill.
 Morey earned a Bachelor of Music degree in vocal music education (with departmental distinction) from St. Olaf College where she studied horn with Priscilla McAfee and voice with Margaret Eaves-Smith, and was a member of and soloist with the St. Olaf Choir, St. Olaf Band, and St. Olaf Orchestra.